GED® Score Enhancements Resources

 - In most states test-takers who scored between 145-149 on the GED® test prior to the new passing score recalibration will now be eligible for their state's GED® credential.*

-*A few states are still evaluating the recommendations, or are working with policymakers to change state rules where applicable.
-These states require more time for consideration of approval, planning and implementation.
-Updates will continue to be added to this page as approvals and timelines for those states are determined.
+*New Jersey is still evaluating the recommendations, or are working with policymakers to change state rules where applicable.
+These state require more time for consideration of approval, planning and implementation.

 Learn more with our FAQs